Unless the context demonstrates a different application, for the purposes of these Regulations the following words have the following meaning:

 County: Harris County, Texas;

-Currently Vaccinated-HC: An animal that has either (1) been vaccinated for rabies within the last 12 months; or, (2) received 2 rabies vaccinations within 12 months of each other and the latter of these 2 rabies vaccination having been with a 3-year vaccination.
+b. has been vaccinated for rabies within the last 12 months or has received 2 rabies vaccinations with the latter of the 2 rabies vaccinations having been administered using a vaccine with a 3-year duration of immunity

 Custodian: A person or agency which feeds, shelters, harbors, has possession or control, or has the responsibility to control an animal, including, but not limited to, the owner of the animal.

 (1) makes an unprovoked attack on a person that causes bodily injury and occurs in a place other than an enclosure in which the dog was being kept and that was reasonably certain to prevent the dog from leaving the enclosure on its own; or

 (2) commits unprovoked acts in a place other than an enclosure in which the dog was being kept and that was reasonably certain to prevent the dog from leaving the enclosure on its own and those acts cause a person to reasonably believe that the dog will attack and cause bodily injury to that person.